DOMESTIC VIOLENCE INTERVENTION PROGRAM HOTLINE # 716-858-7999 24 hours a day 365 days a year

 The Erie County Sheriff's Office (ECSO) provides victims of domestic violence access to services and courts through early intervention to provide safety and support.
 Our highly trained DV advocates understand the criminal justice, social services, and Family court systems.
 They are familiar with your communities' resources and can provide you with appropriate referrals.
 Most importantly, our experienced advocates assist you in better understanding the legal system and how to work with the various programs to lead to the best outcome possible for the victim.

 Domestic Violence is a pattern of coercive behaviors used by a family member, partner, or ex-partner to establish and maintain power and control over another person.
-Domestic Violence knows no boundaries in regards to race, religion, sexual orientation, education, or socio-economic status.
+Domestic Violence knows no boundaries in regard to race, religion, sexual orientation, education, or socio-economic status.

 - National DV Hotline 1(800) 799-7233